 At first, this was all just a silly game I played with the jar I kept my pocket change in.
 But over time, that Worry Jar really gave me peace of mind.
 The fact that there was money in the jar, just like my half-empty bottle of rum cream in Message in a Bottle, became a constant reminder that things are rarely, if ever, as bad as they seem.

 That reminder got me through some dark times earlier this year, when the negativity of people around me started to permeate my own life.
-Almost every American I ran into was suffering from depression, anxiety, or a quarter/mid-life crisis.
-Because of this, I eventually found myself in a position where my only problems in life were everyone else’s!
+Almost every American I ran into was suffering from a war with negative emotions.
+Because of this, I eventually found myself in a position where my only negative thoughts came from everyone else’s!

 Thankfully, not only did the Worry Jar remind me of all I should be grateful for, it also provided me with quite a bit of pocket-money when I finally decided to empty it.
 After all, you can’t just have the money sit there forever.
 There has to be a time limit, or a goal.